tumi8/active-tls-fingerprinting/README.md

+# Active TLS Fingerprinting Material Repository

+For additional information and material visit  https://tumi8.github.io/active-tls-fingerprinting/

-# Active TLS Stack Fingerprinting Client Hellos
+# Effective Active TLS Fingerprinting Client Hellos

 Client Hellos (CHs) related to the publication [Active TLS Stack Fingerprinting: Characterizing TLS Server Deployments at Scale](https://active-tls-fingerprinting.github.io/).
 The CHs have been empirically optimized to be used as general-purpose CHs for fingerprinting TLS servers.